stokilo/puppa/doc/api.md

 Puppa is a library that combines various javascript libraries to run set of test cases in a chrome browser.

 ###### How it works after running: 'node run.js tests' ?
-- 1. Puppa read test-config.json from tests directory and merge it with configured profile file (i.e. def-profile.json)
+- 1. Load test-config.json from tests directory and merge it with configured profile file (i.e. dev-profile.json)
 - 2. Launch chrome instance configured as described at step 1
 - 3. Each test is assigned into a tab.
 All tabs are open at same time
 - 4. Inject iframe into each tab.
 Content of each iframe is a page configured for a test.
 - 5. Enable extension that allows to ignore headers blocking iframe embedding: 'x-frame-options', 'content-security-policy', 'x-content-type-options' (works only in non-headless mode)
 - 6. Execute list of javascript test function in context of each tab as described in test cases (step 1)
-- 7. Product test result output to stdout.
+- 7. Produce test result output to stdout.

 ### Description of test config